 Our boys love exploring the Joshua Project website.
 It’s an interactive site where you can locate demographics for the unreached people groups in the world.
 We have a link to it on their computers so they can explore it when they have free time (they know they can’t leave the site).

-Window on the World by Daphne Spragett with Jill Johnstone is a fantastic resource for children.
+Window on the World: When We Pray God Works by Daphne Spragett with Jill Johnstone is a fantastic resource for children.
 Each two-page spread covers a country or people group, with photos, statistics, stories, history, and things to pray for those people.
 Welove this book!

-For older middle school and high school students and adults, Operation World by Jason Mandryk is fantastic.
+For older middle school and high school students and adults, Operation World: The Definitive Prayer Guide to Every Nation (Operation World Set) by Jason Mandryk is fantastic.
 It’s a 978 page book covering the statistics and prayer needs of countries and provinces across the globe.

 5) We teach worldview through biographies – of Christians and non-Christians.